shriyagumber/csci596/Proposal/proposal.md

 # Expected Results
 Based on the radial distribution function for g-C3N4, an improvement in the atomic forces calculated using MLIP is expected.
+Improvement in root mean square error (RMSE) for potential energy for systems larger than which the model is trained on

 # References
 https://doi.org/10.1038/s41467-021-27241-4